 Last but not least on this list of sales training techniques, you should also consider bringing your training to mobile.
 It’s common for sales reps to have their smartphones glued to their hands.
 It’s no surprise, given that they’re constantly communicating with clients and accessing some information on social media.
 With this in mind, why not make your training also accessible through their mobile devices?

 With mobile learning, your sales reps have the freedom to take the learning on the go.
 They can check the sales trends and techniques while taking a quick coffee break, or check product updates while waiting for the bus.
 This, in turn, significantly increases course completion and engagement rates among your sales team, most especially since they are in full control of their learning.

 Additionally, EdApp’s mobile app functions almost in the same way as other mobile apps.
 Like the popular social media apps Facebook, Twitter, and Instagram, it can also send push notifications to inform your sales team of new lessons, deadlines, and prizes.
-And as we’ve established above, this platform doesn’t require any knowledge of coding, scripting, or any other complex concepts.
-Course authoring and delivery can be done in just a few clicks—no need to overspend your time and money to deliver high-class training activities for your sales team.
+And as we’ve established above, this LMS platform doesn’t require any knowledge of coding, scripting, or any other complex concepts for trainers.
+With this learning management system, course authoring and delivery can be done in just a few clicks—no need to overspend your time and money to deliver high-class training activities for your sales team.

-Sign up for Free and Start Using The Best Sales Training Platform today!
+Sign up for Free and Start Using The Best Sales Training LMS Platform today!